Lighting a candle in the window is a Christmas Eve memory I cherish from my Irish childhood.

 Every Christmas Eve we placed a single red candle in the window.
 My mother always told me we were lighting the way for Mary and Joseph on their way to find the stable in Bethlehem.

-Our family candle lighting ritual signaled Christmas had finally arrived.
+Our family candle lighting ritual signaled Christmas had finally arrived and the wait of Advent was over.

 And now as I grow older I light a candle in the window with my children every Christmas Eve in the hope this wonderful Irish tradition will continue for generations to come.